BloomTech-Labs/scribble-stadium-ds/app/utils/README.md

 - `histogram.py`: Creates a Plotly histogram to show the distribution of `squad_scores` of a specified grade level for the current week.
 Additionally plots a vertical line with the most recent `squad_score` for the specified user to compare against their grade level.
 - `line_graph.py`: Creates a Plotly line graph to show the history of a specified user's `squad scores`.
 - Accompanying exploration work for both visuals can be found in the `score_visual` [notebook](../../../notebooks/score_visual.ipynb).

+#### `wordcloud` subfolder:
+- `wordcloud_demodata_load.py`: We were given a zip file of 167 story submissions (already transcribed) in the form of text files to be used as demo data for our word cloud.
+This .py file creates a database table of these stories, which is used in the wordcloud API endpoint as a source to create word clouds with.
+When the wordcloud feature is integrated with the rest of the app, the data will come from the transcribed stories of real users, and this demo database can be removed.
+- `wordcloud_functions.py`: Contains all the algorithms used in the wordcloud feature to pre-process text and determine what complex words will go in the wordcloud.